 Hi, I’m Josh Nice!

-I’m fortunate that one of the ways I stay connected to my hometown is through a helping profession.
-I’ve worked with families and kids in Lancaster for over 15 years – and I love it!
-I grew up in a multicultural family that taught me to celebrate people’s differences and see them as strengths that help us grow and get through difficult times.
-This is one of the values I bring to therapy, and I look forward to learning about your unique gifts and strengths.
+I’ve loved working with families and kids in my hometown for years – and now across the state!
+My multicultural family taught me to celebrate people’s differences and see those as strengths that help us grow and overcome difficult times.
+This value is something I bring to my practice.

-Before I graduated from Millersville University with a Masters Degree in Social Work, I honed my clinical skills while pursuing causes related to community needs.
-Most recently, I’ve worked with families on issues related to trauma, self-harm, attachment struggles, individual and group relationship dynamics, domestic violence, and relational boundaries, and how these factors and mental health symptoms play out in people’s lives.
+I graduated from Millersville University with a Masters’s Degree in Social Work, where I honed clinical skills while pursuing causes related to community needs.
+Before MFC, I worked with families on issues such as trauma, attachment, individual and group relationship dynamics, domestic/family violence, self-harm, and developing healthy boundaries.

-Techniques we might use together include, but are not limited to, CBT, DBT, Mindfulness, Music and Art, Solutions Focused, Motivational Interviewing, ESFT (systemic, structural), Attachment-Based interventions, Trauma-Informed Interventions, and Emotion-Focused methods.
+Techniques we might use together include but are not limited to DBT, Mindfulness, CBT, Music and Art interventions, Solutions Focused, Motivational Interviewing, ESFT (systemic, structural), Attachment-Based interventions, Trauma-Informed Interventions, Mind-Body connection, Somatic, and Emotion-Focused methods.

-When I’m not a therapist, I’m probably enjoying music, finding a hiking trail, cooking, maybe rooting for a Philly sports team, or seeing my nieces and loved ones.
-I am passionate about larger social justice and human rights issues that inform how I treat others both in and outside the office.
-Reach out to learn more and see if we’d be a good match!
+When I’m not being a therapist, I’m probably enjoying anything music-related, walking a trail, cooking, maybe rooting for a Philly sports team, or seeing my nieces and loved ones.
+I am passionate about social justice and human rights issues, and that informs how I treat people both in and outside the office.
+Ask about me if you think we’d be a good match!

 PA License #SW137723